ifti891/100-days-of-code/log.md

 **Thought's**

 Little less stress from yestraday after submitting the asked documents to professor for a PhD position.
 However, now i am not that much interested in a PhD.
 I think i enjoy coding way more.
 Actually, till now i have never enjoyed anything more than coding.
 I feel like this is what i was looking.
 Tho. inspite of this much, i been struggling to move past the wall of crossing basic HTML.
 And this is worrying me.
 I hope i will soon get past this wall of basic, i always get stuck here.

+## 25: January 19, 2022

+**Today's Progress**

+1. Completed Learning how to learn coursera course and finished all of the short tests.
+[Link to certificate](https://coursera.org/share/8145724044ab853dde1e216715309deb)
+2. Also worked on the lecture second homework given by Leon in #100Devs Bootcamp.
+80% done, submitted the first of the homework.
+3. Attented the lecture third today morning 5am-8am, 3 hours lecture.

+**Thought's**
+Although i was not able to update it my #100DayofCode from past three days, but i did not flunked my progress.
+I was only away from my laptop.
+On Sunday attended the Office hours by Leon in #100Devs Bootcamp.
+Spent 2 hour's there, also worked on some coding in smartphone.

+I am happy with my progress though, need little more push to read more and try to write more codes and be more creative instead of just thiking inside the box.
+So had to work more on html.